This post by RV Share The views and opinions expressed in this article are my own.

 For those that don’t realize it, El Paso is a pretty long distance from other major Texas cities.
 El Paso is roughly 640 miles from Dallas, 580 miles from Austin and 750 miles from Houston.
 That makes it a little difficult to do a weekend trip.
 In fact, El Paso is closer to five other State capitols than it is to Austin, the capitol of Texas.
 There are several hotels to fit any budget and another popular option is to secure an El Paso RV Rental.
 This way you can relax, and spend a week or two exploring the area in comfort.

 El Paso is however, a vibrant city with four international ports of entry.
 The second oldest continuously active Mission in the US is in El Paso and the city has a rich past in both Texas, US and Mexico history.
+It sits right on the border across from Juarez Mexico, which has its own rich history.

 El Paso History